nguyenkhois/code-template-generator/README.md

     * Hot Module Replacement (HMR) is enabled.
     * You don't need to care about the distribution directory `/dist`.
 The things you care are only the directory `/src`.
     * Anti-caching.
-* User's asset generation -> You can retrieve your own assets _(project templates, component template, config file for ESLint, Webpack,...)_ from a local directory.
+* Asset generation -> You can retrieve your own assets _(project templates, component templates, config files for ESLint, Webpack etc.)_ from a directory on local.

 ### 2.1 Project templates
 |Templates|Main dependencies|